adelayman1/OldProjects/README.md

 - Share posts and accounts
 - add hashTags on post
 - search on accounts and hashTags
-- reduce umage size before upload it
+- reduce image size before upload it
 - sign-in
 - Sign-up